danielmarschall/swissbit_secure_sd_api/README.md

 __cdecl int configureNvram(char* szDeviceName, int ramRights, int camRights, int ramSize, int camSize, int camNext???)
    Purpose:       Configures the NVRAM of the device
                   Note: I am not sure about the last parameter.
 It is always 0 if I use the Device Manager.
 It is probably CAM next cycle.
-                  Also, if I check "Fuse Peristently", the ram/camRights are still the same.
+                  Also, if I check "Fuse Persistently", the ram/camRights are still the same (tested with CardManager 4.0).
 Shouldn't flag 0x80 be set?
 I don't want to try it, so I stopped the debugger at that point.
 Seems to be a bug in CardManager.exe
    Command:       380FF
    Raw data in:
    Raw data out: